Stevecmd/aws-bootcamp-cruddur-2024/journal/week0.md

     }]
   }
 ```
-Deploy the creation of the alarm:
+Deploy the creation of the alarm by running the code below:
 ```sh
 aws cloudwatch put-metric-alarm --cli-input-json file://aws/json/alarm-config.json
 ```
 <hr/>

 ## Add the Backend dependencies to the requirements file
+File location:
 ```sh
 backend-flask/requirements.txt
 ```
+Dependencies to be added:
 ```
 flask
 flask-cors